datastaxdevs/workshop-IOS-Swift-Astra/README.md

 To create an empty collection named *newCol* in *keyspacename1* for example:
 ![](READMEPictures/Screen%20Shot%202022-07-13%20at%209.48.09%20AM.png)

 The collections for the sample app are named: *userInfo* and *orders*.
 They are both in the keyspace *keyspacename1*.
-Make sure to change using search and replace (in the *DBController.swift* file) the *userInfo*, *orders*, and *keyspacename1* to whatever you named them.
+Make sure to change using search and replace (in the *DBController.swift* file) the *userInfo* and *orders* to whatever you named them.

 ### Creating your own model
 To customize your app, you will need to come up with a model of what the data will look like in the database.